wjeuissteus/hammerspoon_config/README.md

 Just working with the browser "Safari".

-* iTunes to Youtube-Video: ´musicVideo.transitionfromiTunes
+* iTunes to Youtube-Video:`musicVideo.transitionfromiTunes`

-* Spotify to Youtube-Video: ´musicVideo.transitionfromSpotify
+* Spotify to Youtube-Video:`musicVideo.transitionfromSpotify`